thephani/SimpleSfCLI/README.md

 If you are not familiar with setting up the JWT flow for Salesforce authentication, please refer to Salesforce's guide:
 [Create a Private Key and Self-Signed Digital Certificate](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_key_and_cert.htm).

+> You do not need to install the Salesforce CLI (`sf cli`) to complete these steps or use the `simpleSfCli` plugin.
+This plugin is designed to simplify interactions with Salesforce without relying on the Salesforce CLI.

 ## 🛠 Features That Stand Out